Rupesh8299/voice-health-buddy-ai/README.md

 ### Backend Processing

-- The backend receives the image, passes it to Google Vertex AI MedGemma, and returns the analysis.
+- The backend receives the image and processes it through Google Vertex AI MedGemma for medical analysis.
+- The analysis is enhanced with insights from GPT for better understanding and recommendations.

 ### Chat

-- User can chat with the AI assistant via `/api/message`.
+- Users can interact with the AI health assistant via `/api/message` endpoint.
+- The assistant provides health-related information and guidance.

 ## 🔑 Environment Variables